Conservation psychology: Main concepts

 Conservation psychology assesses as a whole four different concepts.
 At the country's first Conservation Psychology conference these four things were discussed.
 The first is the main original topic of the field, and the other three are topics with a previous history in environmental psychology.

 The first topic being discussed is the connection of humans and animals.
 The Multi-Institutional Research Project (MIRP) works diligently on finding ways to develop a compassionate stance towards animals in the public eye.
 Many different questions were assessed to find answers to questions concerning ways to help develop loving attitudes for animals and the earth.
 With these questions and answers, effective educational and interpretive programs were made that would help review the progress.

 The second concept that was discussed at the conference concerned connections of humans and places.
 A new language of conservation will be supported if there are abundant opportunities for meaningful interactions with the natural world in both urban and rural settings.
 Unfortunately, as biodiversity is lost, every generation has fewer chances to experience nature.

+It is estimated that more than 80% of the world's population currently lives under light-polluted skies.

+Light pollution, along with urbanization, adds to the rising alienation between people and nature, which has been defined as "the extinction of experience".
+This rising distance is affecting public support for conservation efforts by preventing people from connecting with, understanding, and developing ties to the natural environment as well as the related cultural heritage.
+For example the Milky Way, which is a common theme in many founding myths, is currently hidden from one-third of the global population.

+Miller (2005) contends that designing urban landscapes that encourage "meaningful interactions with the natural world" can help address this growing distance between humans and the skies.
+Giving individuals access to the Milky Way and letting them experience the natural cycles of sunshine and moonlight, to which they are genetically preadapted to synchronize their physiology and behavior, may be the most meaningful way to help them re-establish a connection with nature.

 There were many questions asked concerning how humans in their everyday lives could be persuaded or educated well enough to make them want to join in programs or activities that help maintain biodiversity in their proximity.
 Local public and private organizations were asked to come together to help find ways to protect and manage local land, plants, and animals.
 Other discussions came to whether people on an individual or community level would voluntarily choose to become involved in maintaining and protecting their local biodiversity.
 These plus many other important questions were contemplated.
 Techniques in marketing are a key tool in helping people connect to their environment.
 If an identity could be connected from the environment to towns becoming more urbanized, maybe those living there would be more prone to keep it intact.